 - Outgoing server: smtp.office365.com, Security type: TLS, Port: 587

-Such configuration should enable you to access your shared mailbox easily, as long as you have the right permissions set.
+Such configuration should allow you to access your shared mailbox easily, as long as you have the right permissions set.

 Hi,